Provins: Sights

-Provins is known for its well-preserved, original fortifications from the 12th century, such as the Tour César (the Caesar Tower) and city walls.
-Many of the residential and commercial buildings within the Upper Town are likewise from the 12th century; these buildings held the residences of merchants, stores and counting houses.
+Provins is known for its well-preserved original fortifications from the 12th century, such as the Tour César (the Caesar Tower) and city walls.
+Many residential and commercial buildings in the upper town are likewise from the 12th century; these buildings hosted merchants' residences, stores, and counting houses.
 Of the four main fair towns in the County of Champagne (Troyes, Lagny-sur-Marne, and Bar-sur-Aube), Provins is the only one that has retained much of its medieval character.

-The Saint Quiriace Collegiate Church is located here.
-The Empress Galla Placidia is said to have presented Ancona in Italy with the relics of Judas Cyriacus.
-However, the saint's head was situated at Provins, brought from Jerusalem by Henry I of Champagne, who built a church in this town to display it.
-It is still at the Saint Quiriace Collegiate Church, although construction work during the 12th century was never completed due to financial difficulties during the reign of Philippe le Bel.
-A dome was added in the 17th century, and the old families of Provins who lived in the upper town were called "Children of the Dome."
-After the addition of the dome, however, no further restoration efforts have been made towards the church.
+The head of Judas Cyriacus remains at Saint-Quiriace Collegiate Church.
+This church had also preserved the Islamic lampas chasuble that St Edmund had with him at the time of his death, but this garment has since been relocated to the Musée de Provins (Museum of Provins).
+Located in the Romanesque House [fr], which dates to Roman times but has a 12th-century façade, the museum also displays golden monstrances and a 15th-century Trinity icon from Saint-Quiriace, as well as other historical Provinois artifacts and exhibits.

+Renovations and archaeological excavations at Saint-Ayoul Church have uncovered frescoes and painted plasterwork.
+The church also features sculptures on its portal carved by Georges Jeanclos from 1985 to 1988; stained-glass windows created by the visual artist Udo Zembok; and a medieval garden in which monks grew yews, sedum, and service-trees.

 The police station (2010) is a piece of contemporary architecture designed by Parisian architects Philippe Ameller and Jacques Dubois.

 Two sets of caves underlie parts of the town.
-The first type were probably used to store food in the Middle Ages.
-The second, deeper, type contains Bronze and Iron Age graffiti.
+The first set was probably used to store food and extract fuller's earth in the Middle Ages.
+The second, deeper set contains Bronze Age and Iron Age graffiti.

 Economy

-Provins has important rose cultivation.
-It produces all sorts of foods from roses, and its main specialties are rose petal jam, Provinois rose honey and rose candy.
-Provins also used to be a large producer of wine, with the medieval methods of wine-making still being carried out by residents, and some vineyards are still being used to produce.
+Provins is an important center of rose cultivation, specifically the Provins rose (Rosa gallica).
+The Provinois produce various foodstuffs from roses; their main specialties are rose petal jam, Provinois rose honey, and rose candy.
+Provins also used to be a large producer of wine; many Provinois still make wine using medieval methods, and some vineyards remain in use.